GKLMIP/GEC-Construction-Framework/README.md

 # GEC-Construction-Framework

 # Corpus
-The file "IndonesianTest.json" is our self-construct datasets.
+The file "IndonesianTest.json" is our self-construct dataset.

 # Inference using GPT3.5 or GPT4
     python UseChatGPTforEnglish.py (for English)